-- The building is B listed and is located within both Paisley Town Centre and its Conservation Area. - Historic Environment Scotland have not objected to the proposal. - The proposal accords with the relevant provisions of National Planning Framework 4, the Renfrewshire Local Development Plan and Historic Environment Scotland's guidance.
+- The building is B listed and is located within both Paisley Town Centre and its Conservation Area. - No representations were received. - The proposal accords with the relevant provisions of both National Planning Framework 4 and the Renfrewshire Local Development Plan.

-REPORT OF HANDLING FOR APPLICATION 23/0504/LB
+REPORT OF HANDLING FOR APPLICATION 23/0505/PP

 SITE ADDRESS University of the West of Scotland, Storie Street, Paisley, PA1 2BX PROPOSAL Installation of replacement windows and doors, solar panels, two ramps, railings, cladding and a false floor.
-Erection of extension; formation of window and door openings; renewal of roof; stonework repairs; internal alterations and landscaping works RECOMMENDATION Grant, subject to conditions PROPOSALS This application seeks listed building consent for the extension of, and alterations to, a detached building on Storie Street, Paisley.
-The building, which is located within the University of the West of Scotland campus, fronts a road to the east and is bound by a mixture of commercial and residential properties.
+Erection of extension; formation of window and door openings; renewal of roof; stonework repairs; and landscaping works RECOMMENDATION Grant, subject to conditions PROPOSALS This application seeks planning permission for the extension of, and alterations to, a detached building on Storie Street, Paisley.
+The vacant building, which is located within the University of the West of Scotland campus, fronts a road to the east and is bound by a mixture of commercial and residential properties.
 The building is B listed and sits within both Paisley Town Centre and its Conservation Area.
 The two storey sandstone property has a dual pitched slate roof and timber framed windows.
 A single storey red brick rotunda projects from the rear.
 Several structures that sit between the main two storey building and the rotunda would be removed and a small, flat roofed extension would be constructed.
-Alterations would be made to the internal layout of the building and aluminium cladding would be installed along part of the northern elevation of the rotunda.
-Replacement windows and doors would be installed across the building while two new window openings (with decorative aluminium shutters) would be formed on the southern elevation of the main building.
+Aluminium cladding would be installed along part of the northern elevation of the rotunda.
+Replacement windows and doors would be installed across the property while two new window openings (with decorative aluminium shutters) would be formed on the southern elevation of the main building.
 The ramp that provides access to the rotunda roof from the first floor of the main building would be removed and a new ramp, false floor and railings would be installed on the rotunda roof to create useable outdoor space.
 In association with the installation of the new ramp, two first floor window openings on the rear elevation of the main building would be converted to a door and an existing door opening would be infilled to create a window.
 Several sections of stonework would be either cleaned or repaired while the slate roof would be renewed and solar panels would be installed on the rear roof plane.
 An access ramp would be installed to the south of the property and decorative railings would be installed along the southern site boundary.
+A tree would be felled to accommodate the access ramp.